souha-ila/APP/README.md

-  Our project is a project which is summed up in an application which is used to introducing Morocco and its historical monuments, it has two users who can connect with, the Admin who have the power and task of creation, modify, and delete  the news and the client who watch the news .
+  Our project is a project which is summed up in an application which is used to introducing Morocco and its historical monuments, it has two users who can connect with, the Admin who have the power and task of creation, modify, and delete  the news.
+And the client who watch the news .

-Both users have the PROFILE option which allows clients  to view data or news  allows the admin to modify it through access from a Username and Password.
+Both users have the PROFILE option which allows clients  to view data or news, and allows the admin to modify it through access from a Username and Password.

 The purpose of this application is to delivers unique content on Culture, Countries and Travel from around the country .